dallasfoley/progress-tracker-frontend/README.md

 Client-side transitions are what makes a server-rendered apps feel like client-rendered apps.
 And when paired with prefetching and streaming, it enables fast transitions, even for dynamic routes.

-Using PPR we optimize this further by dividing a page into a static shell and a streamed dynamic section:
+Using PPR, we optimize this further by dividing a page into a static shell and a streamed dynamic section:

 The shell, which can be prefetched, streams immediately Dynamic data streams when ready